MTU Friedrichshafen

-MTU Friedrichshafen GmbH is a German manufacturer of commercial internal combustion engines founded by Wilhelm Maybach and his son Karl Maybach in 1909.
+MTU Friedrichshafen GmbH, trading as MTU Solutions (stylised as mtu Solutions) is a German manufacturer of commercial internal combustion engines founded by Wilhelm Maybach and his son Karl Maybach in 1909.
+MTU derives from Motoren- und Turbinen-Union meaning 'Motor (Engine) and Turbine Union'.

 Wilhelm Maybach was the technical director of Daimler-Motoren-Gesellschaft (DMG), a predecessor company of the German multinational automotive corporation Daimler AG, until he left in 1907.
 On 23 March 1909, he founded the new company, Luftfahrzeug-Motorenbau GmbH (Aircraft Engine Manufacturing Corp), with his son Karl Maybach as director.
 A few years later the company was renamed to Maybach-Motorenbau GmbH (Maybach Engine Manufacturing Corp), which originally developed and manufactured diesel and petrol engines for Zeppelins, and then railcars.
 The Maybach Mb.IVa was used in aircraft and airships of World War I.

 The company first built an experimental car in 1919, with the first production model introduced two years later at the Berlin Motor Show.
 Between 1921 and 1940, the company produced various classic opulent vehicles.
 The company also continued to build heavy duty diesel engines for marine and rail purposes.
 During World War II, Maybach produced the engines for Germany's medium and heavy tanks.
 The company was renamed MTU Friedrichshafen in the 1960s and continued to supply the engines for the Leopard 2 main battle tank.
+In 1966 MTU merged with Mercedes-Benz Motorenbau.